"I will put America first": Donald Trump sworn in as 47th US President

 - The President described his inauguration as the beginning of the golden age of the United States

-Donald John Trump has officially been sworn in as the 47th President of the United States of America (USA).
+Donald John Trump has officially been sworn in as the 47th President of the USA.

 Trump took the oath of office at the US Capitol in Washington, D.C., on 20 January 2025.
 His inauguration was a historic moment, marking the first time since the 1890s that a president who was defeated in an election returned victorious to be elected for a second time.